 There is also a more leisurely 50km cycle, known as the Estuary 50, for the less adventurous.
-This route also starts and finishes in Labasheeda, while passing through Knock, Killimer, Kilrush, Cooraclare and Kilmurry McMahon.
+This route also starts and finishes at Shannon Gaels GAA Pitch, while passing through Knock, Killimer, Cappa, Kilrush, Cooraclare and Kilmurry McMahon.
 All the cycle routes can be viewed on the Cycle Routes page where there are links to mapmyride.com.

 The Cycle Routes

 There will be a food stop approximately half way through the route of the Estuary 100 cycle at Carrigaholt (47km).
 Cyclists will be provided with fruit, sandwiches and confectionary at this stop.
-There will also be water stations at Kilrush (23 km) and Cree (80km).
+There will also be water stations at Cappa (23 km) and Cree (80km).

 On the Estuary 50, there will be a food stop at Cooraclare (30km) and a water station at Cappa (23km).
 There will also be refreshments at the end of the cycles at Shannon Gaels GAA Pitch.